 There are several ways to measure emotion in customer experience:

 - Self-report measures.
 These include surveys and questionnaires that ask customers to report on their emotional experiences.
-For example, you could ask customers to rate their level of satisfaction or frustration on a scale, or to describe their emotions using words or emojis.
+For example, you could ask customers to rate their level of satisfaction on a scale, or to describe their emotions using words or emojis.

 - Physiological measures.
 These measures record and analyze customers’ physiological responses, such as heart rate, skin conductance, and brain activity.
 For example, you could use wearable devices or sensors to measure these responses.